Strongly mixing smooth planar vector field without asymptotic directions: Introduction and the main results

 A simple argument based on the strong law of large numbers implies that such a straightness statement holds for vector fields $v$ with bounded nonnegative components and finite dependence range.
 However, it is not clear how much the finite dependence range requirement can be relaxed.
 In \cite{Bakhtin-Li-weakly-mixing} we constructed an example of a {\it weakly mixing} stationary random $2$-dimensional vector field $v$ with nonnegative components such that, with probability $1$, the following holds for all $z\in\R^2$:

 In other words, with probability one, none of the integral curves defined by this vector field have an asymptotic direction.
 Instead, they sweep through a cone of partial asymptotic directions.

+The goal of this note is to give an example of a a {\it strongly mixing} vector field with no asymptotic directions.

-The construction in \cite{Bakhtin-Li-weakly-mixing} was based on a modification of the discrete example from ~\cite{2016arXiv161200434C} with similar properties and thus it has only the weak mixing property.
-The goal of the present note is to give an independent construction of a {\it strongly mixing} vector field with no asymptotic directions.
+Before we state our result, let us remark that the construction in \cite{Bakhtin-Li-weakly-mixing} was based on a modification of the discrete lattice example from~\cite{2016arXiv161200434C}, with similar properties and thus it has only the weak mixing property and not the strong one.
+Moreover, due to the product nature of the construction in \cite{Bakhtin-Li-weakly-mixing} (which means that random transformations are applied independently to both components), applying it straightforwardly, even to strongly $\Z^2$-mixing lattice fields with similar properties like that from~\cite{Bramson-Zeitouni-Zerner:MR2243869}, produces random vector fields that are not strongly mixing with respect to the action of $\R^2$.
+The strongly mixing example we give in this note, allows for analysis in the spirit of \cite{Ziliotto:MR3684310}.
+Our example is also related to the homogenization problem of the non-convex Hamilton--Jacobi equation studied in \cite{FSHomogenizationNonhomogenizationCertain2017,FFZExampleFailureStochastic2021}.

 To state our main result, we denote the two components of $v\in\R^2$ by $v^1$ and $v^2$. \begin{theorem} There is a strongly mixing stationary smooth vector field $v$ on $\R^2$ such that with probability~$1$, for all $z\in\R^2$,

 and identities \eqref{eq:trajects-go-to-infty}, \eqref{eq:integral-curves-no-direction} hold. \end{theorem}